skafdasschaf/lilypond-tools/README.md

 - `\part{<label>}`: Print a TOC entry for the part with `<label>` as defined in the LY file via `\addTocLabel`.
 - `\section{<label>}`: Print a TOC entry for the section with `<label>`.
 - `\begin{movement}{<label>} <lyrics> \end{movement}`: Print the TOC entry (section level) for the movement with `<label>`.
 The `<lyrics>` may comprise
-  - continuous text, which represents all lyrics of the respective movement (as seen, for instance, in Michael Haydn's [Litaniae MH 532](https://github.com/edition-esser-skala/haydn-m-litaniae-mh-532)); or
+  - continuous text, which represents all lyrics of the respective movement (as seen, for instance, in Michael Haydn's [Litaniæ MH 532](https://github.com/edition-esser-skala/haydn-m-litaniae-mh-532)); or
   - text blocks labeled with the associated voice (as seen, for instance, in Stölzel's [Jeſu, Deine Paßion](https://github.com/edition-esser-skala/stoelzel-jesu-deine-passion)). `\voice[<label>]` sets the `<label>` of each text block.